MicrosoftDocs/memdocs/memdocs/intune/protect/epm-overview.md

 During the public preview, EPM will not require acquiring or provisioning a license.
 Instead, you can [activate EPM](../protect/epm-policies.md#enable-your-tenant-for-endpoint-privilege-management) and validate the functionality.

 Once the product becomes generally available, your tenant must be licensed for Endpoint Privilege Management.
-This license is available as an part of the [Intune Suite or standalone license](../fundamentals/intune-add-ons.md).
+This license is available as an part of the [Intune Suite or as a standalone license](../fundamentals/intune-add-ons.md).

 ### Windows Client requirements

 Endpoint privilege management has the following operating system requirements:

 - Windows 11, version 22H2 with [KB5022913](https://support.microsoft.com/en-us/topic/february-28-2023-kb5022913-os-build-22621-1344-preview-3e38c0d9-924d-4f3f-b0b6-3bd49b2657b9)
-- Windows 11, version 22H1 with [KBXXXXXX](https://support.microsoft.com)
+- Windows 11, version 22H1 with KB5023774 (Pending Optional Update Release - March 2023)
-- Windows 10, version 20H2 (or later) with [KBXXXXXX](https://support.microsoft.com)
+- Windows 10, version 20H2 (or later) with KB5023773 (Pending Optional Update Release - March 2023)

 > [!IMPORTANT]
 > Only devices with a Hybrid Azure Active Directory join or Azure Active Directory join are supported.
 Workplace join is not a supported trust type.